 Consult the "Storage and Disposal" statements listed on the label to determine whether a pesticide can freeze with no adverse effects.
 Some pesticide labels may indicate that if freezing occurs and crystals form, then the product may be reused if it is warmed up.
-After freezing, the pesticide container should be checked to make sure it is not ruptured or cracked from the expansion of the frozen liquid BEFORE attempting to thaw the pesticide.
+Do not attempt to thaw frozen pesticide until after checking the pesticide container to make sure it is not ruptured or cracked from the expansion of the frozen liquid.
 To thaw a pesticide, place the container in warm storage, 50-80°F (10-27°C), and shake or roll the container every few hours to mix product or eliminate layering.
 If layering persists or if all crystals do not completely dissolve, do not use product.
 If in doubt, call the manufacturer for guidance.

-Additional information can be obtained from manufacturers' websites, or consult "Cold Weather Storage & Handling of Pesticides, January 2018" by the Montana State University Extension, available at:
+Additional information can be obtained from manufacturers' websites or consult "Cold Weather Storage & Handling of Pesticides, January 2018" by the Montana State University Extension, available at (date accessed 11/27/2023): https://store.msuextension.org/publications/AgandNaturalResources/MT201801AG.pdf.

-https://store.msuextension.org/publications/AgandNaturalResources/MT201801AG.pdf.
-See section D 4.5. regarding disposal of deteriorated product.
+See section D 4.5.
+Disposal of Pesticides regarding disposal of deteriorated product.